Gordon999/Pi-MP3_Player/README.md

 sudo pip3 install mutagen

-On the PI right click on the Task Bar, choose Panel Settings, choose Advanced, tick Minimize panel when not in use, click Close.
+On the Pi right click on the Task Bar, choose Panel Settings, choose Advanced, tick Minimize panel when not in use, click Close.

 To get the script to run at boot, assuming you are booting to the GUI